Bgz1204RI/Football-Shop/README.md

     Testing at breakpoints:
     Tested mobile (≤375px), tablet (~768px), and desktop (≥1024px) in browser dev tools to confirm no overflow, readable text, and accessible touch targets.

+# Assignment 6
+# Q1 : What is the difference between synchronous request and asynchronous request?
+Synchronous: the browser waits, the whole page is blocked until the server responds, often causing a full page reload.

+Asynchronous (AJAX): the browser sends a background request (e.g., fetch); the page stays interactive and only the relevant part of the DOM is updated when the response arrives—no full reload.

+# Q2 : How does AJAX work in Django (request–response flow)?

+JS (fetch) sends an HTTP request to a Django view (usually an endpoint that returns JSON).

+The Django view reads the request (and JSON body), performs logic/DB operations, and returns JsonResponse({...}).

+The JS promise resolves; success/error handlers update the DOM (render list, close modals, show toasts) without reloading the page.

+For unsafe methods (POST/PATCH/DELETE), JS includes the CSRF token (header X-CSRFToken) so Django’s CSRF middleware accepts the request.

+# Q3 : What are the advantages of using AJAX compared to regular rendering in Django?

+Speed & efficiency: update only what changed; avoid full page reloads and re-rendering templates.

+Smoother UX: modals, inline edits, instant feedback (toasts), background loading states.

+Lower bandwidth: smaller JSON payloads vs. full HTML pages.

+Finer control: front-end state (Loading/Empty/Error), optimistic updates, granular error handling.

+# Q4 : How do you ensure security when using AJAX for Login and Register features in Django?

+CSRF protection: send the CSRF cookie in X-CSRFToken for POST/PATCH/DELETE.

+Server-side validation: use authenticate, create_user, and validate_password; never trust client input.

+Sessions & cookies: rely on Django session cookies (HttpOnly, SameSite) rather than exposing tokens to JS.

+# Q5 : How does AJAX affect user experience (UX) on websites?

+More responsive: actions feel instant; no disruptive page reloads.

+Clear feedback: visible Loading, Empty, and Error states.

+Continuity: modals keep users on the same page; lists auto-refresh after actions.